-The corrected PF2 in \cref{eq:CPF2symp1} is similar to the corrected PF1 in \cref{eq:PF1Csymp2}: their leading error terms are identical.
-However, the second error term for the CPF2 is of fifth order, whereas that is of fourth order for the CPF1.
-More importantly, the CPF2 has time-reversal symmetry, unlike the CPF1 in \cref{eq:PF1Csymp2}.
-That is to say that we have $S^c_2(\lambda)S^c_2(-\lambda)=\id$, where $S^c_2(\lambda)$ denotes the CPF2 in \cref{eq:PF2}.
-This symmetry is a key feature in developing higher-order product formulas.
+as $[C,K_2]=\tfrac{\lambda^3}{24}[A+B,A,B]+ \order{|\lambda|^5}$.
+The leading error of CPF2 here is identical to that of CPF1 in \cref{eq:PF1Csymp2}.
+However, the next error for CPF2 is of fifth order, whereas it is of fourth order for CPF1.
+More importantly, CPF2 has time-reversal symmetry, $S^c_2(\lambda)S^c_2(-\lambda)=\id$, which is a key feature for developing higher-order CPFs.

-\paragraph{Composite corrector.} By an additional symmetric corrector $C_\text{sym}=\tfrac{\lambda^3}{48}[B,B,A]$, we can remove the remaining third-order error term.
-This term can also be removed by applying first the symmetric corrector followed by the symplectic corrector.
+By an additional symmetric corrector $C_\text{sym}=\tfrac{\lambda^3}{48}[B,B,A]$, we can remove the remaining third-order error term.
+This term can also be removed by first applying the symmetric corrector followed by the symplectic corrector.
 Specifically, we have

-The benefit of this composite corrector is that the symplectic part of the corrector is canceled in consecutive Trotter steps.
+The benefit of this composite corrector is that its symplectic part is canceled in consecutive Trotter steps.
 The CPF2 by this composite corrector has time-reversal symmetry.